Skip to main content

 Care for children aged up to 3 years

-• holds at least a higher education qualification in any field where the curriculum covers early childhood care or development, and has completed an 80-hour training course; or
+• completed a degree programme in any field where the curriculum covers early childhood care or development, and an 80-hour a refresher and updating training course; or

-• has at least 2 years of experience in working with children aged up to 3 years; or
+• has at least one year of experience in working with children aged up to 3 years; or

 • provides a guarantee of proper care for children;